Oxford Circus tube station: Victoria line

 Station reconstruction to accommodate the Victoria line was described as the most time-consuming for the Victoria line project.
 To handle the additional Victoria line passenger loads, a new ticket hall was constructed directly under the road junction.
-Separate banks of escalators to each line were to be built, with the existing structure to be used as exits with the lifts to be removed.
+Separate banks of escalators to each line were to be built, the existing structure to be used as exits and the lifts to be removed.
 A new one-way interchange subways system was to be built between the Bakerloo/Victoria lines and the Central line.
 To excavate the new ticket hall below the roadway, traffic was diverted for five and a half years (August 1963 to Easter 1968) onto a temporary bridge-like structure known as the "umbrella" covering the Regent Street/Oxford Street intersection.
 It consisted of 245 pieces of separate prefabricated steel work.
 The deck plates were placed on top of a system of steel girders which in turn rested on 25 cylindrical 3 ft diameter concrete foundations, sunk from 43 to 73 ft deep at night.
 The cylindrical piles had to clear the sites of the main and secondary roof beams of the new ticket hall and various low-level obstructions.
 The piles had to be built with wide footings to avoid them from collapsing.
 Service tunnels were constructed to carry water mains and telecom cables past the new ticket hall.
 The umbrella deck was extended eastwards along Oxford Street to facilitate the construction of a connecting passageway between the old and new ticket halls during the weekend of the August Bank Holiday in 1966.
 Construction of the Victoria line station tunnels with their platforms, the new escalator shafts and the linking passages to the Central line platforms was carried out from access shafts sunk from nearby Cavendish Square, Upper Regent Street and Argyll Street.
 For the construction of the southbound Victoria line platform tunnel, a special design of tunnel segment, fabricated with mild steel was adopted as there was limited space available for the construction of the platform tunnel.
 A pre-stressed concrete raft was constructed below the Peter Robinson's third basement level as an extra precaution against settlement before driving the platform tunnel.
 The interchange passageway between the Central line and the Bakerloo line in the area of the former junction with the Bakerloo line lift landing was replaced by the southbound Victoria line platform tunnel.
 From there, a pilot tunnel Ventilation systems were rearranged with a new ventilation plant installed in the former Bakerloo line lift shaft.
 A new substation for the Bakerloo line was built at the bottom of the shaft.
 With the additional escalators in place, the one-way circulation scheme was introduced and the remaining lifts were removed.